 - 13.1 Minerals are an important resource and are an essential requirement to support economic, sustainable growth.
 It is necessary that there is a sufficient supply of minerals to provide the infrastructure, buildings, energy, and goods that an area needs.
+Where materials are not available locally, Sunderland will work with neighbouring authorities and other Mineral Planning Authorities to ensure that the continued need for aggragates can be met.
 Minerals are a finite resource and can only be worked where they are found, and therefore it is important to make the best use of them and to secure their long-term conservation.
 This chapter includes policies to meet Strategic Priority 12 and will support proposals for mineral development by: - supporting minerals extraction, where the impacts of doing so would not be unacceptable (Policy SP11); - protecting Mineral Safeguarding Areas and minerals infrastructure from non-mineral development (Policy M1); - carefully controlling any proposals for surface coal extraction (Policy M2); - ensuring development gives consideration to any land instability and minerals legacy issues (Policy M3); and - requiring restoration and aftercare to improve the quality of the environment to at least the same standard as before mineral extraction took place (Policy M4).

-SP11 Mineral extraction
+SP11 Mineral Extraction